shlomobauer/interviewQ1/README.md

 some goal and then on having that algorithm run at the appropriate scale.

-What follows is the readme I delivered, so please be forgiving with regard to grammar as I didn't spend significant time reviewing and rewriting it.

 This is a haskell based project that uses stack.

 To build and run this, you need to install stack.